 - worth considering: do you have two of his/ favourite outfit?
 I am seriously going to do this as when we’re on holiday Daisy keeps wanting to wear the same dress!

-Please bear in mind we are currently living in Malaysia and travelling here so I may have forgotten things you need for cooler climes…
+Please bear in mind we tend to travel to hot places, so I may have forgotten things you need for cooler climes…